alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

 ### The Packaging Protocol

-To build a package, first recursively apply the process I'm about to describe to build the immediate dependencies of the package.
+To build a package, first recursively apply the process I'm about to describe to build the immediate dependencies of the package, which will result in the package's dependency closure being built.

 The result of building a package is stored across several different directories:
 - The package's _private_ output directory contains the compiled artifacts